-While this list is exhaustive — most of these are just standard builder features.
+While this list is exhaustive, most are just standard builder features.

 Let’s look at the ones that stand out.

-With 99.9% uptime (system reliability), Leadpages is making a huge claim for its system reliability.
+With 99.9% uptime (system reliability), Leadpages is making a massive claim for its system reliability.

 The number is not evidenced — but if it’s true, it’s very impressive.